Previous Episode << >> Next Episode

-Jessie nodded, James just saw that in the corner of his eye and he turned his head back to look at her.
+Jessie nodded, James saw that in the corner of his eye and he turned his head back to look at her.
 She stopped nodding and smiled instead.
-"So I'm supposed to just stand there and glare whenever he..."
+"So I'm supposed to just stand there and glare whenever he..." he said.
 Jessie lightly nodded.
 "But this is me, that's what I do.
 I don't like doing nothing."

 "Yeah well, mostly ignoring him is what I do," Craig said.

 "If that's what you want, fine.
 I just don't know how you ignore him stealing your padd and altering it," James said, shrugging.